 The biggest carnival celebrations take place in the port cities of Veracruz and Mazatlán and are expressions of the festive and welcoming culture in these port cities, but other celebrations take place throughout the country, each with their own particular flavor.
 In indigenous communities, Carnival often takes on a completely different meaning and the festivities may include a combination of Christian and pre-Hispanic traditions.
 Learn more about Mexico's varied celebrations and where to celebrate carnival.

-The last day of the Carnival festivities is Mardi Gras, "Fat Tuesday," or Martes de Carnaval, when another effigy is burned, this one called "Juan Carnaval," which represents all the wanton revelry associated with Carnival.
+The last day of the Carnival festivities is Mardi Gras, "Fat Tuesday," or Martes de Carnival, when another effigy is burned, this one called "Juan Carnival," which represents all the wanton revelry associated with Carnival.
 This marks the end of the debauchery and return to temperance.
 On Ash Wednesday folks will go to church to receive ashes and the abstinence of Lent will begin.

 As we've discussed, many of Mexico's destinations celebrate carnival in the way that you might expect, with parades, costumes, queens, and floats, but some other places have very different celebrations, showing a blend of indigenous traditions and beliefs with the standard celebrations.
 Carnival celebrations originally came to Mexico along with the Spaniards and their religious beliefs and customs in the 16th century.